 In connection with the issuance of certain Adjustable Rate Bonds under the Master Indenture, the Authority has entered, and expects in the future to enter, into interest rate swap agreements which qualify as "Interest Rate Contracts" under the Master Indenture, with a counterparty for the purpose of converting the floating rate interest payments the Authority is obligated to make with respect to the Adjustable Rate Bonds into substantially fixed rate payments.
 See Appendix B-1-"THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS."
 See also "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Authority Policy Regarding Swaps."
 Any payments or receipts received by the Authority under the Interest Rate Contracts will be pledged as Revenues, as described in "Revenues" above.
 The Authority's obligation to make regular interest payments to the Counterparty under each of the Interest Rate Contracts has constituted, and is expected in the future to constitute, a Class I Obligation or Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations and Class II Obligations, respectively.
-The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination and in the future is expected to be a general obligation of the Authority and not an Auxiliary Obligation under the Master Indenture.
-See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority-General Obligations."
+The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination and in the future is expected to be a general obligation of the Authority and not an Auxiliary Obligation under the Master See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority-General Obligations."

-In connection with the accounting for certain Interest Rate Contracts under the Master Indenture, the Authority is considering the recordation of adjusting entries to eliminate the deferred outflows associated with such Interest Rate Contracts and certain debt refundings which began in 2012.
-While the exact amount of any such adjustments has not yet been finalized, it is anticipated the net impact of these adjustments on the financial statements may result in a decrease to the net position of the Master Indenture (and thus the Authority) of roughly \$9.4 million.
+In connection with the accounting for certain Interest Rate Contracts under the Master Indenture, the Authority has recorded adjusting entries to eliminate deferred outflows of resources associated with such Interest Rate Contracts and certain debt refundings which began in 2012.
+The net impact of these adjustments on the financial statements resulted in a decrease to the net position of the Master Indenture (and thus the Authority) of roughly \$9.4 million.
+These adjustments will be reflected in the Authority's fiscal year 2018 financial statements.